Mattress Firm via eBay Presidents' Day Sale: 15% off

 - Model: RX38UR

-Get this price via coupon code "PREZDAY15" and save $19 off list.
-Buy Now at eBay
+Knock an extra 15% off via coupon code "PREZDAY15" on select items.
+Save on an array of headphones and speakers.
+Shop Now at eBay

+- They're certified refurbished items backed by a 2-year warranty from Allstate.

+- Pictured is the Certified Refurb Bose SoundLink Micro Bluetooth Portable Speaker for $71.40 after coupon ($99 for it new elsewhere)

 Sign In or Register